Western Illinois University: Macomb Campus

-Learn about the components of the First Year Experience (FYE) program and how it will enhance your college experience.
+Learn about the First Year Experience (FYE) program and how it will enhance your college experience.

-Students who have been identified to take Math and/or Foreign Language placement tests will be escorted to the designated locations for those tests.
-After completing the tests, they will join an Academic and Personal Responsibility session.
+Students who have been identified to take Math and/or Foreign Language placements will be escorted to designated locations.
+After completing placements, they will join an Academic and Personal Responsibility session.